 The Open Society Internship for Rights and Governance is a project of the Open Society Foundations, launched in the summer of 2013, in partnership with the School of Public Policy of the Central European University.
 It is designed to inspire a new cohort of practitioners committed to working both in the public interest and at the forefront of global policy.

-The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a 10-day clinical seminar in Budapest at the School of Public Policy at Central European University, followed by a six- to eight-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.
-Together the distinctive seminar and internship will prepare participants to act confidently in complex situations where policy, advocacy and human rights intersect.
+The highly competitive program allows a limited number of students from top public policy schools to immerse themselves in the ideas and practice of open society through a 10-day clinical seminar in Budapest at the School of Public Policy at Central European University, followed by a 8- to 12-week intensive internship at a policy- and rights-oriented nongovernmental organization selected for its outstanding work.
+Together the distinctive seminar and internship will prepare participants to act confidently in complex situations where policy, advocacy, and human rights intersect.

 The program will accept students from the following universities:

 - Boğaziçi University Department of Political Science and International Relations

 - Jindal School of Government and Public Policy

 - University of Oxford Blavatnik School of Government